simioni/nest-pret/README.md

 ## Protecting routes

-Just use the `PoliciesGuard` on any controller or route.
-Since policies depend on the user object, using it also requires using `AuthGuard` or other mechanism that guarantees log-in.
+Just add the `PoliciesGuard` to any controller or route.
+Since policies depend on the user object, using this guard also requires using `AuthGuard` or other mechanism that guarantees log-in.

 ```ts
 @UseGuards(AuthGuard('jwt'), PoliciesGuard)